MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ## Start a one-to-one call

 Start a call from your HoloLens.
-See [Types of calls](calling-concepts.md) for more information.
+For more information, see [Types of calls](calling-concepts.md).

 ### Start a one-to-one call with a Teams contact in your organization